Silicone Sealants FAQ

 • Tooling Time refers to the amount of time you have to “Tool” (or work) the silicone before it begins to skin over.

-Our TruSil 100 begins to skin over in 5 minutes, so all tooling should be completed within that time frame.
+Our Trusil 100 begins to skin over in 5 minutes, so all tooling should be completed within that time frame.

 Skinning over means that the product has begun to cure and has developed a firm skin formation on the surface.